Tenemo/reactplate/README.md

 -   TypeScript support, parsed by Babel with @babel/preset-typescript
 -   ESLint with @typescript-eslint, without TSLint
 -   Great Visual Studio Code support, recommended extensions and workspace settings enabling all features
--   Styled-components with autocomplete and linting
+-   SCSS modules with autocomplete and linting

 ## TODO: